semihM/project_smok/README.md

    //    !my_command_1 argument_1 argument_2 argument_3 ...
 	// This is same as args[0], but it is fail-safe, returns null if no argument is passed
 	// But GetArgument method uses a copy of arguments stored in ::VSLib.EasyLogic.LastArgs, which only gets updated when the command is called from chat/console
-	// If you expect the command to be called within a compilestring function, make sure to check args in here too!

 	local argument_1 = GetArgument(1)
 	local argument_2 = GetArgument(2)